metarex-media/www-metarex-media/content/blog/metarex-instagram/index.md

 ---
-title:        MetaRex is on Instagram
+title:        "MetaRex is on Instagram!"
-linkTitle:    MetaRex is on Instagram
+linkTitle:    "MetaRex is on Instagram!"
 date:         2025-04-07
 author:       MetaRex [@in](https://www.linkedin.com/company/metarex-media)
 tags:         ["Rexy"]
-description:  MetaRex is on Instagram!
+description:  Follow MetaRex on Instagram!
 ---

 {{< fo t = "image"